rust-lang/rust/src/doc/guide.md

 });
 ```

-This task will randomly panic or succeed. `task::try` returns a `Result`
+This thread will randomly panic or succeed. `thread::try` returns a `Result`
 type, so we can handle the response like any other computation that may
 fail.